+Abstract

-Business leaders are driving transformational outcomes with new Big Data applications that empower data discovery, a single view of their businesses and predictive analytics.
-The Hortonworks Data Platform (HDP) and Amazon Web Service (AWS) deliver a powerful combination of software and infrastructure services on which leading enterprise build their next generation Modern Data Architectures.
+Business leaders are driving transformational outcomes with new Big Data applications that empower data discovery, a single view of the customer and predictive analytics.
+The Hortonworks Data Platform (HDP) and Amazon Web Service (AWS), leaders in Open Enterprise Hadoop and Platform As A Service, offer a unique and powerful combination of software and infrastructure services to enable Big Data Applications.
 This document provides an overview of key technologies, reference architecture and a deployment guide for running HDP on AWS.

 Overview